-Prep children will attend a buddy excursion in Term 4 with their Grade 6 buddy on Puffing Billy (Wednesday 10th November approx cost \$30.00) and swimming at Monbulk pool also in Term 4 (Monday 25th-Thursday 28th October-approx \$90.00).
+Prep children will attend a buddy excursion in Term 4 with their Grade 6 buddy on Puffing Billy (Friday 17th November approx cost \$30.00) and swimming at Monbulk pool also in Term 4 (Dates TBC-approx \$90.00).

 The other events for Preps will be incursions/special days at school.
-Our 100 days of school celebration will be held on Wednesday 28th July and we ask for a special person to join their child for some fun activities during the morning.
+Our 100 days of school celebration will be held on Friday 28th July.

-Preps will also have a special 'camp' afternoon with the Grade Ones.
+Preps will also have a special 'camp' afternoon in Term 3 where we extend their school day.
 We keep the children at school and have afternoon teas and play games.
-This will be held on Tuesday 30th November and children will be required to be picked up at 5.30pm
+This will be held on on Thursday Aug 24th and children will be required to be picked up at 5pm

-Our end of year Prep celebration morning will be at school on Monday December 13th.
+Our end of year Prep celebration morning will be at school on Monday December 11th at 2.30pm.